boxyhq/website/blog/2024-03-26-how-effortless-solutions-managed-multi-tiered-client-needs-with-boxyhq-sso.md

 ## In terms of business impact, how much time did it save Effortless Solutions?

-**Ahmed (Effortless Solutions):** Effortless Solutions experienced significant time savings by choosing BoxyHQ for their enterprise SSO implementation.
+**Ahmed (Effortless Solutions):** We experienced significant time savings by choosing BoxyHQ for our enterprise SSO implementation.
 The expectation that the solution could be deployed within a matter of days was a key advantage over other potential solutions that might have taken months to implement.
+This was then also our experience during implementation.
+Not only did the production deployment go smoothly, but it was completed in days with no disruption to any of the client's end users.

 <FeaturedQuote personName="Ahmed Elkaffas" personRole="Founder - Effortless Solutions" pictureSrc="/images/success-stories/ahmed-effortless-solutions">
  We encountered a problem during testing on the development environment which we reported to BoxyHQ on Friday afternoon.
 On Monday, BoxyHQ had fixed and deployed a new version ready for us to test.
 We tested it, and it worked fantastically.